vtshen/STAT4705/README.md

 # STAT4705

-The syllabus is the same in the canvas.
+The syllabus is the same as that in the canvas.
 The course materials can be found in the canvas, some additional materials (if any) can be found through this GitHub page.

 ## Schedule
 This is a copy of the schedule in the syllabus in the canvas.